aritchie05/EcoFarmingTracker/README.md

 ### Settings

 Click the Settings cog icon in the top right.
-Change the Growth Time Multiplier if your server has modified plant growth times, and the values will automatically be reflected in the app.
+Change the Growth Time Modifier if your server has modified plant growth times, and the values will automatically be reflected in the app.
 Note that plant/harvest times that are already saved will not be recalculated, you will need to Replant or Harvest for that.
 This is intentional.

 ## Angular Details